roshantaneja/School_Notes/20_Creations/21_Software/21.1 Authorship for stck/1-Pager.md

 Dear STCK.ME Team,

 I hope this email finds you well.
-I wanted to reach out and introduce you to a fascinating software tool im **working** on called AuthorVectorizer (currently brainstorming a better name), which I believe could add a fun and exciting feature to STCK.ME.
-As an organization focused on independent journalism and blog posting, AuthorVectorizer can elevate the user experience by enabling readers to guess the author of a given text.
+I wanted to reach out and introduce you to a fascinating software tool i'm **working** on called AuthorVectorizer (currently brainstorming a better name), which I believe could add a fun and exciting feature to STCK.ME.
+Over the past 2 years, I have been a contributor to STCK.ME as well as a consumer.
+As an organization focused on supporting content creators, AuthorVectorizer can elevate the user experience by enabling readers and creators to engage with text in a connective manner.

 AuthorVectorizer is a Python-based program that uses linguistic analysis techniques to predict the most likely author of a text.
 Fueled by my interest in [Word2Vec](https://www.tensorflow.org/tutorials/text/word2vec) it started as a project for my computer science class but has evolved into a more powerful tool.
 By analyzing features such as average word length, different word ratios, hapax legomena ratio, sentence complexity, and more, AuthorVectorizer categorizes text using vectors and provides insights into the unique writing styles of various authors through basic vector math.

 Here is how integrating AuthorVectorizer with STCK.ME would benefit your platform: